vannhi/angular-brunch-seed-modularized/README.md

 ### Running unit tests

-* `./scripts/test.sh` to run unit tests with [karma](https://github.com/karma-runner/karma)
+* `./scripts/test.sh` to run unit tests with [karma](http://karma-runner.github.io)

 Notes:

 - Karma will run tests on save.
 To insure that changes are saved be sure to have `./script/server.sh` or `./script/development.sh` running in the console.
-- Set the browsers that you would like to target in the `/test/karma.conf.js` file E.g. `browser = ["ChromeCanary", "Firefox"]`
+- Set the browsers that you would like to target in the `karma.conf.coffee` file E.g. `browser = ["ChromeCanary", "Firefox"]`

 ### End to end testing

 * run the app in development mode as described above using a separate terminal
 * `./scripts/test-e2e.sh` to run e2e tests with
-  [karma](https://github.com/karma-runner/karma) using Angular's scenario runner
+  [karma](http://karma-runner.github.io) using Angular's scenario runner

 ### Common issues